Gazza gem and controversial late goal give Lazio win

 In the 72nd minute another quality goal put Lazio ahead.
 This time by Signori who lobbed a defender in the area and hammered a low left-footed volley into the net.
 Great goal and Pescara 1 Lazio 2.

 The lead however only lasted one minute.
-In the 73rd minute Dunga tried his luck from the long range, Valerio Fiori was uncertain with the save and Allegri slotted in the rebound.
+In the 73rd minute Dunga tried his luck from the long range, Fiori was uncertain with the save and Massimiliano Allegri slotted in the rebound.
 Pescara 2 Lazio 2.

 The game then went a bit quiet, both sides seemingly settling for a draw.
-More substitutions followed: Ottavio Palladini for Ferretti in the 77th minute for Pescara and Giovanni Stroppa for Gascoigne in the 82nd.
+More substitutions followed: Ottavio Palladini for Stefano Ferretti in the 77th minute for Pescara and Giovanni Stroppa for Gascoigne in the 82nd.

 Night descended early on Pescara on this bitter winter night and the floodlights were turned on.
 This and the linesman's resentment over the previous episode could partly account for what happened in the last minute of the game.